 Amongst its many features, MGC houses a uniquely expansive circulating collection and almost completely open stacks.
 New technology is also a major attribute of the building.
 Microfilm reader-printers, a self-digitization station, and significant database access allow researchers to use today's technology to assist their investigations.

 The Independence Public Library was formed in 1892 by the Independence Library Association, and Miss Carrie Wallace, a relative of former First Lady Bess Wallace Truman, was the first librarian, serving until 1947.
 She was instrumental in laying the ground work for the establishment of a genealogical library in the local public library.
-Early donations by the Independence Pioneers Chapter of the Daughters of the American Revolution (DAR) formed the beginning of the future genealogical collection at the Midwest Genealogy Center.
+Early donations by the Independence Pioneers Chapter of the Daughters of the American Revolution (DAR) were the first genealogy materials collected by the Mid-Continent Public Library..

 The current "Genealogy from the Heartland" circulating collection began in 1984 with a small collection of books donated to the Mid-Continent Public Library by the American Family Records Association (AFRA).
 Other collections have been added over the years -- the Missouri State Genealogical Association (MoSGA), the Heart of America Genealogical Society (HAGS), and the Gann Historical Society & Library, Inc. have added their libraries to our circulating collection and continue to add books that are donated to them.
 Little did the early members of the DAR realize that their small collection of books would be the beginning of a nationally-known resource center which today draws researchers from all over the world.